-You may also like these quick curries,
+You may also like these mushroom recipes,

 Iam sharing an andhra mushroom curry, we also call it as mushroom vepudu or stir fry.
 This is one of the best mushroom curry I have ever tasted.
 Since the mushrooms are cooked with their own moisture, (without adding any water), the curry tastes good, the roasted onions too add taste and flavor to the curry.